 Eligibility for Leave

-- be granted leave in periods of six months (or standard teaching semesters);
+- is granted leave in periods of six months (or standard teaching semesters);

-- not be enrolled in any subject during the period granted;
+- is not enrolled in any subject during the period granted;

-- not normally be engaged in any activities related to their studies;
+- is not engaged in any activities related to their studies;

-- normally retain restricted access to AC facilities during the period of leave.
+- retains restricted access to AC facilities during the period of leave.

-In circumstances where a course or subject is being phased out, students are required to complete a course plan taking into account these constraints before an application for leave of absence could be approved.
+In circumstances where a course or subject is being phased out, students are required to complete a course plan taking into account these constraints before an application for LOA could be approved.

-Students are advised to apply for leave of absence in advance of the commencement of the relevant semester, although the last date for submission of a timely application is the census date for the relevant teaching period.
-Applications for leave of absence submitted after the relevant census date will only be considered where compelling personal, medical or compassionate grounds exist.
+Students are advised to apply for LOA prior to the commencement of the relevant semester and must submit their application prior to the census date.
+Applications for LOA submitted after the relevant census date will only be considered where compelling personal, medical or compassionate grounds exist.

-If leave of absence is approved after the census date, students will remain financially liable for their subject enrolments at the census date.
-In exceptional circumstances a student may be eligible for a refund for the relevant subjects, less an administration charge, even after a late application for leave of absence.
+If LOA is approved after the census date, students will remain financially liable for their subject enrolments at the census date.
+In exceptional circumstances (e.g., late withdrawal) a student may be eligible for a refund for the relevant subjects, even after a late application for LOA.

-Students who fail to re-enrol and do not have a leave of absence approved may have their enrolment terminated on the grounds that they have abandoned their studies.
-Students who withdraw from all their subjects in a semester either before or after the census date, and do not apply for a leave of absence, are considered to have taken unapproved leave.
+Students who fail to re-enrol and do not have LOA approved may have their candidature terminated on the grounds that they have abandoned their studies.
+Students who withdraw from all their subjects in a semester either before or after the census date, and do not apply for LOA, are considered to have taken unapproved leave.

-Students may be permitted to take up to one year of additional leave of absence where there are compelling personal, medical or compassionate grounds.
-Students who have taken the maximum leave of absence permitted (two years) and are still unable to return to their studies will be suspended and must re-apply for entry if they wish to return to study.
+Students may be permitted to take up to one year of additional LOA where there are compelling personal, medical or compassionate grounds.
+Students who have taken the maximum LOA permitted and are still unable to return to their studies upon completion of their approved LOA period will be suspended and must re-apply for entry if they wish to return to study.

-AC may grant a leave of absence to international students holding student visas, but the reason for taking leave may impact on the student's visa.
-The grounds on which student visa holders may be granted leave of absence without cancellation of their visa are set out in the Educational Services to Overseas Students (ESOS) Act 2000 and the National Code 2018.
+AC may grant LOA to international students holding student visas, but the reason for taking leave may have an impact on the student's visa.
+The grounds on which student visa holders may be granted LOA without cancellation of their visa are set out in the Educational Services to Overseas Students (ESOS) Act 2000 and the National Code 2018.